PEOPLE

 Founder, Managing Partner

-Sarah Ewart is a Founder and Managing Partner of Adduna Health Partners.
+Sarah Ewart is Co-Founder and Managing Partner of Adduna Health Partners, leading its global health practice.
 She has more than 25 years of experience, most of which has been spent advancing health innovations and impact in the nonprofit, private, and philanthropy sectors.

 Sarah has accumulated nearly a decade of strategy consulting experience.
-For much of this time, she has been a global health consultant and senior advisor to the Bill & Melinda Gates Foundation, where she is currently advancing strategies to support late-stage tuberculosis vaccine development and future introduction and access.
+For much of this time, she has been a global health consultant and senior advisor to the Gates Foundation, where she is currently advancing strategies in women’s health, infectious diseases, and child survival.
 Her past consulting clients have included Atomo Diagnostics, the Boston Consulting Group, the Global Health Innovative Technology Fund, Global Health Investment Corporation, Institut Pasteur de Dakar, Medicines for Malaria Venture, Oliver Wyman, PATH, and the Swedish International Development Agency.

-As staff at the Gates foundation, Sarah implemented a novel strategy and advanced partnerships that raised tens of millions of dollars in new funding for global health research & development and served on the team that successfully structured and marketed the foundation’s first impact investment fund.
+Earlier, as staff at the Gates foundation, Sarah implemented a novel strategy and advanced partnerships that raised tens of millions of dollars in new funding for global health research & development and served on the team that successfully structured and marketed the foundation’s first impact investment fund, which became the first fund of the Global Health Investment Corporation.

 Sarah has extensive experience advancing health - addressing infectious diseases, non-communicable diseases, and the COVID-19 pandemic response - in sub-Saharan Africa.
-She holds a master’s in business administration from the University of Washington and a master’s degree in international development studies from the London School of Economics and Political Science.
+She speaks French, Wolof, and Pulaar and holds a master’s in business administration from the University of Washington and a master’s degree in international development studies from the London School of Economics and Political Science.

 Photo credit: Stuart Isett (isett.com)